 |

-Customer Acquisition for Local Exchange Carriers
+Local Exchange Carriers

-Most sales activity for local exchange carriers involves marketing
+Most sales activity for local exchange carriers involves marketing to

-provisioning, and activation be minimized.
-The human errors that
+and activation be minimized.
+The human errors that are prevalent in the

-are prevalent in the process must be kept to an absolute minimum.
+process must be kept to an absolute minimum.
+To achieve these goals, a

-To achieve these goals, a carrier needs to automate the customer
+carrier needs to automate the customer acquisition process and the supply

-acquisition process and the supply chain to the greatest extent
+chain to the greatest extent possible.

 <see Xintex